SethFalco/red-panda-emotes/README.md

 For information on contributing please check out [the contribution guide].

 ## Download
 You can download all emotes [here]!

----

-Sometimes GitLab Pages isn't up to date with the repo, if there's an emote you want but you can't find it in the archive, feel free to [download] the artifacts from the latest pipeline instead, it should be available there!

 ## OpenRaster (ORA)
 All project files in this repository are .ora files, the file format for [OpenRaster].